OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 The threats are organized by attack surface (how and where does the attack take place?), and not by impact.
 This means that for example model theft is mentioned in three different parts of the overview:

-1. model theft by stealing model parameters from a live system, eg. breaking into the network and reading the parameters from a file,
+1. model theft by stealing model parameters from a live system, e.g. breaking into the network and reading the parameters from a file,
 2. model theft by stealing the modeling process or parameters from the engineering environment, e.g. stored in the version management system of a data scientist, and
 3. model theft by reverse engineering from using the AI system.
 These are three very different attacks, with similar impacts.
 This way of organizing is helpful because the goal is to link the threats to controls, and these controls vary per attack surface.